nongdaxiaofeng/RFAthM6A/README.md

 2. Use well-trained models to predict m6A sites in Arabidopsis thaliana.

-First, prepare the exon sequence file in fasta format.
+First, prepare the exon sequence file in fasta format. 'test.fasta' is an exon sequence file in fasta format.

 >